Meteoricer/OpenMP/README.md

 it might be the random number generator of fragmentation
 #i need to think about the difference between fragmentation and dipolymerize
-i thought this should be becuase of hydrolysis, fixed hydrolysis(maybe?)
+i thought this should be becuase of hydrolysis, fixed hydrolysis(maybe?) checking different DT and TD cases, seems this is the origin